Are you on the HMCTS Appointed Intermediary Service Framework?

 Our intermediaries have a relevant degree (usually Speech and Language Therapy or Psychology) and are recruited for their specialist skills in swift rapport building, clear thinking, and ability to relate theory of communication disability to practice.

-Initial training lasts around six to twelve months.
-This includes classroom training, observations of other intermediaries, and regular supervision with their manager.
+Our externally accredited Intermediary Development Programme lasts around six to nine months.
+This includes classroom training, observations of other intermediaries, and regular clinical supervision with their manager.

 Why won’t Communicourt take a court booking until after the assessment and report are prepared?

-The assessment is to give an opinion on how the vulnerable person might best be helped to participate in the proceedings, and to give clear and coherent evidence.
+The assessment is to give an opinion on how your client might best be helped to participate in the proceedings, and to give clear and coherent evidence.

-The recommendation may be that the vulnerable person would benefit from an intermediary during the trial/hearing, and if so, what the role of the intermediary would be.
+The recommendation may be that your client would benefit from an intermediary during the trial/hearing, and if so, what the role of the intermediary would be.
 However, for example in the criminal court, in 24% of the assessments we carry out, we do not recommend an intermediary.